vasilisa-fs/goit-markup-hw-05/README.md

 # goit-markup-hw-04

-This is my homework about decorative effects.
+This is my homework about modal form.